-This section demonstrates how to make a minimal SSL configuration on the simplest, security-unaware VisiBroker example such that client and server communicate using SSL to perform mutual PKI authentication.
-Executables from basic/bank\agent are re-used to emphasize the fact that in order to secure non-security aware application no source code changes are required.
+This section demonstrates how to make a minimal SSL/TLS configuration on the simplest, securityunaware VisiBroker example such that client and server communicate using SSL/TLS to perform mutual PKI authentication.
+Executables from the basic/bank\agent example are re-used, to emphasize the fact that a non-security-aware application can be secured without requiring any change to source code.

-- 1 Familiarize yourself with the C++ version of the simplest VisiBroker examples in the directory basic/bank\agent. - 2 Copy over only the executables of the Server (Server.exe on Windows) and Client (Client.exe on windows) to the current directory, security/ bank\ssl. - 3 Make sure that osagent is up and running as usual. - 4 Launch the server using the command below:
+- 1. Familiarize yourself with the C++ version of the simplest VisiBroker examples in the directory basic/ bank\agent. - 2.
+Copy over only the executables: Server and Client (Server.exe and Client.exe on Windows) to the current directory, security/bank\ssl. - 3.
+Make sure that osagent is up and running as usual.

+4. Launch the server using the command below:

 '''

-prompt> Server -DORBpropStorage=cpp_server.properties -
+prompt> ./Server -DORBpropStorage=cpp_server.properties -Dvbroker.orb.dynamicLibs=<VisiSecure shared

-Dvbroker.orb.dynamicLibs=<VisiSecure shared library

-name>
+library name>

 '''

 '''

-prompt> Client -DORBpropStorage=cpp_client.properties -
+prompt> ./Client -DORBpropStorage=cpp_client.properties -Dvbroker.orb.dynamicLibs=<VisiSecure shared

-Dvbroker.orb.dynamicLibs=<VisiSecure shared library

-name>
+library name>

 '''

-6 Open the property files cpp\server.properties and cpp\client.properties and notice how the certificates and private keys are installed using the wallet property set in the files.
+6. Open the property files cpp\server.properties and cpp\client.properties and notice how the certificates and private keys are installed using the wallet property set in the files.